 Suicidal thoughts are a sign of mental illness.
 They can be terrifying and can lead to self-harm or even suicide.
 If you are suffering from suicidal thoughts, you will need to reach out to friends, family, or professionals for help.
 If you feel suicidal, talk with your doctor or mental health professional.
 Because sometimes, an intrusive thought can be a symptom of another mental health issue that requires professional help.

-United We Care’s directory of OCD counsellors is professionals specialising in finding solutions to manage or overcome obsessions, compulsions, and fears.
+United We Care’s directory of OCD counselors is professionals specializing in finding solutions to manage or overcome obsessions, compulsions, and fears.
 Willing to confront your OCD symptoms head-on can be pretty tricky, so you need to seek treatment from a professional who understands obsessive-compulsive disorders and is trained to help you with your condition.
 You will find UWC’s OCD directory helpful in helping select the best OCD therapist for you.

 The thoughts and compulsions engaged by OCD can be intense, horrific, bothersome, and even terrifying.
 In a state of panic brought on by these obsessions, it usually feels like there is no way out.
 But treatment can help.
 Your therapy isn’t going to work overnight, but you can start to feel less trapped by OCD by continuing with your medicine.
 You will continue to face anxiety at first, but with time and effort, you can manage it.
 And one day, the intrusive suicidal thoughts and urges that come to disrupt your life will no longer be a concern.